nyamadan/shader_editor/README.md

 # Shader Editor

-GLSL Editor which compatible with glslsandbox.
+GLSL Editor designed to be compatible with glslsandbox.

 ![image](image.png)